pejmanshojam31/Perimed_explorer/README.md

 **Data** — the PERIMED study data are the property of the **Perakakis Lab**.
 They are **not** part of this repository and **not** covered by the software licence; the app reads a file supplied locally by the user at runtime.
 Any use of the data requires the Perakakis Lab's permission and remains subject to its ethics/consent and data-governance agreements.

-> If you produced this as part of your position, your institution (e.g. TU Dresden) and/or the Perakakis Lab may also have rights in the software — worth confirming with your PI.
-This notice is general information, not legal advice.